 - Meiosis I has the pairing of the homologous chromosome

 - The release of the cohesion sister chromatids on a two-step process occurs in Meiosis I.

 These features allow the homologous segregation on the mitotic spindle.
 Then, the two sister chromatids separate during meiosis II.
 These various behaviors of the chromosome are described below for the distinctive events happening in each meiosis stage.
 Moreover, it should be noted that these events are interdependent.
 This means that the different events during the pairing of chromosomes, such as the recombination of reciprocal, the crossing-over, and the formation of chiasma are connected; therefore, the only successful process of recombination at meiosis I prophase will be the one that produces the correct homologous chromosome segregation at meiosis I.

 The two succeeding chromosomal divisions result in the halving of the original number of chromosomes.
 After the completion of S phase and the production of identical chromatids from the replication of the parent chromosome, meiosis I commence.
 The chromosomes start to pair with each other and eventually segregate into two cells.
 The chromatids, though, remain together so each of the newly formed daughter cells will contain one of the homologous chromosomes with two chromatids by the end of meiosis I.

 Meiosis II follows Meiosis I. The two chromatids will then separate and segregate to two daughter cells.
 Therefore, at the end of meiosis II, four daughter haploid cells are produced, each containing one copy of each chromosome.

-After the replication of DNA, the pairing of the homologous chromosomes does not only allow for the segregation of meiotic chromosomes but it also contributes to the recombination of maternal and paternal chromosomes.
+After the replication of DNA, the pairing of the homologous chromosomes does not only allow for the segregation of meiotic chromosomes but also contributes to the recombination of maternal and paternal chromosomes.
 This pairing of chromosomes occurs during the prophase of meiosis I.

 Function of Meiosis